interface and interaction design

 The system allows drivers to record their experiences behind the wheel of their vehicle, overlay the footage with telemetry data (in Track, Sport, Touring or Performance mode) and save it to the SD card in the glove box.
 They can then review it by the side of the road or track on the Corvette's eight-inch dashboard display, or load it onto their computer to share with other enthusiasts and analyze with the Cosworth Toolbox software.

 My responsibilities on this project include defining the user experience, designing the driver interfaces, documenting the functionality in a Form & Behavior Specification, as well as testing and validating the system.

 HMI Interaction Designer - Instrument Clusters

 My first dive into pure product design, as an Interaction Design for Human-Machine Interfaces (HMI) at GM I am responsible for creating and defining the content and behavior for a specific family of reconfigurable instrument clusters.
 Through the creation of a Form & Behavior Specification (F&BS) document I outline the features to be included in a vehicles cluster, as well as how the driver is intended to interact with those features.
 The results of user studies and usability testing of prototype designs are used to inform the creation of the F&BS as well as the exploration of best practices from both competitor research and 1st hand experience.
-All the wireframes and documents I've created are proprietary and protected by GM and therefore not able to be shared for portfolio purposes.

 Senior Usability Auditor